emmairwin/augur-utilities/more_cowbell/README.md

 ### Using `git_url_quote_lister.py`:
 1. Reads a carriage return delimited file of unquoted repository URLs, like the example in `repos.md` or `repos-small.md` and
 2. generates a quote and comma delimited string of those reop URLs that is easy to drop into an SQL Statement.
 This is put into a file called `transformed_urls.txt`.

+### Using `contributor_de_duplication.sql`:
+1. This SQL script will identify contributors with the same github user id (`gh_user_id`) and merge those users into a single user.
+It uses a "most recent contributor id wins + merge non-nulls into winner NULL values" logic.
+2. In testing in the largest Augur instance (174,000 repositories), the duplication rate was 0.1% -- ~3,000 duplictes across ~3,000,000 contributors.
+Most of these were created over 3 years ago on older versions of Augur.
+Duplication in the most current version of Augur is even less common and often does not occur at all.